Karlinde/ofxstatement-swedbank/README.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 This is a plug-in for `ofxstatement`_.
 It converts a bank statement downloaded
-from the older version of the Swedbank website in XLS (Excel) format to an OFX file suitable for
+from the Swedbank website in XLS or XLSX (Excel) format to an OFX file suitable for
 importing into GnuCash.

 Forked from `ofxstatement-lansforsakringar`_ by lbschenkel